-If you wish to proceed with the purchase there is a deposit of $100 required to secure your choice.
-(This is for Australian deposits only).
+If you wish to proceed with the purchase there is a deposit of $150 required to secure your choice.
 Deposits are non-refundable.

 As most litters have a number of bookings and some are fully booked before the pups are even born, we strongly suggest that if you are really serious about buying a Noonbarra puppy that you get a deposit to us as soon as possible.
 It doesn't have to be for a particular litter.
 It might just be for a certain sex, colour, size, behaviour or working ability or by a particular sire or dam.

 We are very happy to spend time discussing your dog needs and what would suit your situation.
 We strongly encourage every customer to send in a email or letter describing in detail as much as possible about the Kelpie they want.
 We then keep this on file for you.
 We try to help everyone to the best of our ability and we especially try to be clear about what owning a dog entails.
 We will try to give you an indication of what is coming up but with regards to gender, size, colour and numbers in a litter.
 The more details we have, the easier it is for us to get you a great match to fit in with your lifestyle, experience with dogs, traits, requirements etc.

 From this point, a deposit is absolutely essential if you want to secure a booking and have a puppy held for you.
 Once we have your deposit you are put onto a special list with details about what you require that we refer to constantly and your needs are discussed in relation to the puppies we have and that are coming up.
 This list is what we work from.
 Customers who have booked and paid a deposit are always our priority.
 Unless someone is on the secured booking list we can't do any planning or evaluating of pups for them.